 Most employers have copy machines available somewhere in their offices.
 Of course, you’d have to get permission first, but many employers are fine with employees making copies at the office.

-Some employers will charge a small amount for making copies in order to make up for ink and paper costs, others will let you make copies for free as long as you’re not doing so on a regular basis and using up an inordinate amount of ink and paper supplies.
+Some employers will charge a small amount for making copies in order to make up for ink and paper costs, others will let you make them for free as long as you’re not doing so on a regular basis and using up an inordinate amount of ink and paper supplies.

-Using the copy machine at work is probably best if you only need to do so once in awhile and if you have permission from the powers-that-be to do so.
+Using the machine at work is probably best if you only need to do so once in awhile and if you have permission from the powers-that-be to do so.

 Your Local Bank